muratk3n/thirdwave/en/README.md

 ---

-Many do not realize how far modern scripting envs have come..
-Talked to someone the other day poor guy still toiling away in Matlab.
-Bro - Wake up.

----

 Yes there are big hunking programs, like Chrono..
 I'm talking about something simpler.
-Reading STL files in Py is easy.
+Reading STL files in Python is easy.
 Add some grav effects, simple center of mass calc, force => movement etc.

+Many dont realize how far modern scripting envs have come..
+Talked to someone the other day poor guy still toiling away in Matlab.
+Bro - Wake up.

 ---